Alumeno/alumeno.github.io/index.md

     - Convert Bullet Points: If the original text contains bullet points (e.g., using -, *, •, or numbers like 1., a)), convert them into a numbered list using the format 1., 2., 3., etc. within the corresponding >J< section.
 Ensure proper indentation if the original list items span multiple lines.
     - Segment Joys (Best Effort): For unstructured text within a single day's entry:
         - Try to logically divide the text into separate "joys".
 Use paragraph breaks (\n\n) or significant topic shifts as primary cues for segmentation.
-        - Prefix each identified segment with >J< .
+        - Prefix each identified segment with `>J<` .
         - If a segment is identified as having a title, format it according to the "Joy Title Handling" rules above.
         - Separate these segments with \n\n.
         - Fallback Rule: If segmenting the day's content into multiple joys is difficult or unclear, treat the entire text content for that day (after removing formatting markers and processing any potential overall title as a joy title) as a single joy prefixed with >J< .
 3. **Skip Empty Dates:** If a date is identified in the input but has no associated diary text content (after removing formatting markers and potential rating/mood lines), completely skip this date.
-Do not generate a ::DATE:: line or any other lines for it in the output.
+Do not generate a `::DATE::` line or any other lines for it in the output.
-4. **Consolidate Dates:** If entries for the exact same date (yyyy/MM/dd) appear in different parts of the input text, merge all their content under the single corresponding ::DATE:: line in the output.
-Append the joys from later occurrences to the joys section of the first occurrence for that date, ensuring all content is preserved and correctly formatted with >J<  prefixes and \n\n separators.
+4. **Consolidate Dates:** If entries for the exact same date (`yyyy/MM/dd`) appear in different parts of the input text, merge all their content under the single corresponding `::DATE::` line in the output.
+Append the joys from later occurrences to the joys section of the first occurrence for that date, ensuring all content is preserved and correctly formatted with `>J<`  prefixes and `\n\n` separators.
 Do not overwrite content.
-5. **Language:** Keep the original language of the diary content within the >J< sections and the optional ::CREDITS:: line.
-Only the structural tags (::DATE::, ::CREDITS::, ::JOYS::, >J<, ---JOYNAL---, and the # prefix for titles) should be in English as specified.
+5. **Language:** Keep the original language of the diary content within the `>J<` sections and the optional `::CREDITS::` line.
+Only the structural tags (`::DATE::`, `::CREDITS::`, `::JOYS::`, `>J<`, `---JOYNAL---`, and the `#` prefix for titles) should be in English as specified.

 ## Examples:
 - **Example 1: Simple English Entry**